Boney M.: 1976–1979: Take the Heat off Me and international success

 1979 saw Boney M. release a brand new single, "Hooray!
 Hooray!
 It's a Holi-Holiday", which became another Top 10 hit across Europe.
-Later in the year they released their fourth album, Oceans of Fantasy, containing two hit singles – "Gotta Go Home"/"El Lute" and "I'm Born Again"/"Bahama Mama".
-The album also included a "Lead" and "Backing Vocals" credit for the first time.
-Oceans of Fantasy reached no.1 in the UK and was certified Platinum, though their run of Top 10 singles had now ended with "Gotta Go Home" peaking at no.12 and "I'm Born Again" peaking at no. 5.
+Later in the year they released their fourth album, Oceans of Fantasy, featuring two hit singles – "Gotta Go Home" / "El Lute" and "I'm Born Again" / "Bahama Mama".
+The album also included lead and backing vocals credits for the first time.
+Oceans of Fantasy reached no.1 in the UK and was certified Platinum, though their run of Top 10 singles had now ended, with "Gotta Go Home" peaking at no.12 and "I'm Born Again" peaking at no.35.

-1980–1986: The Magic of Boney M. Departure of Farrell and Split
+1980–1986: The Magic of Boney M.; departure of Farrell and split

-In 1980, Boney M. released a greatest hits album, The Magic of Boney M. – 20 Golden Hits, which also contained two new songs, "My Friend Jack" and "I See a Boat on the River".
-It made the no. 1 spot in the UK, reaching Gold status within six weeks of release, though it was their last big-selling album in the UK.
+In 1980, Boney M. released a greatest hits album, The Magic of Boney M. – 20 Golden Hits, which also featured two new songs, "My Friend Jack" and "I See a Boat on the River".
+It made the no.1 spot in the UK, reaching Gold status within six weeks of release, though it was their last big-selling album in the UK.

-Boney M.'s fifth album had been scheduled for release in November 1980 but the recording sessions dragged on all through 1981.
-When Boonoonoonoos was finally released by the end of that year, Bobby Farrell was fired from the group due to his unreliability.
-While still a healthy seller in continental Europe, Boonoonoonoos failed to crack the UK Top 100 after three consecutive no. 1 albums, and Farrell's departure left the group unable to promote it.
-Following this, the group released a Christmas Album.
+Boney M.'s fifth album had been scheduled for release in November 1980, but the recording sessions dragged on through 1981.
+When Boonoonoonoos was finally released by the end of that year, Bobby Farrell departed from the group due to issues with Frank Farian.
+While still a healthy seller in continental Europe, Boonoonoonoos failed to crack the UK Top 100 after three consecutive no.1 albums, due to the group being unable to promote it without Farrell.
+Following this, the group released Christmas Album.

+In 1982, "Rasputin" was played by local broadcasters in Vietnam during the waiting periods before live games of the España 82 – the 1982 FIFA World Cup.
+This led to the popularity of the band in Vietnam for decades following.

-Reggie Tsiboe was hired to replace Farrell as the new male member of Boney M. in 1982 but the singles "The Carnival Is Over" and "Jambo" fared poorly, and the group's seventh album Ten Thousand Lightyears, issued in 1984, marked another commercial low point, peaking at number 23 in the German album charts.
-The group, however, returned to the German Top 20 in the autumn of 1984 with "Kalimba de Luna" (a Top 10 hit in France) and "Happy Song" (a cover of a song by Italian Italo-disco band Baby's Gang), the latter seeing Bobby Farrell return to the group.
+Reggie Tsiboe was hired to replace Farrell as the new male member of Boney M. in 1982, but the singles "The Carnival is Over" and "Jambo" fared poorly, and the group's seventh album Ten Thousand Lightyears, issued in 1984, marked another commercial low point, peaking at number 23 in the German album charts.
+However, they returned to the German Top 20 in the autumn of 1984 with "Kalimba de Luna" (a Top 10 hit in France) and "Happy Song", the latter seeing Farrell return to the group.
 Both songs were carbon-copies of the original Italian hits by Tony Esposito and Baby's Gang respectively.